simon-vajda/blog-server/README.md

 ### Functionality

 - Login and Registration (form validation)
-- Listing all posts (with pagination and infinite scroll)
+- View blog posts and comments (both with pagination and infinite scroll)
-- Create, Edit, Delete posts
+- Create, edit and delete posts and comments
 - User permissions
+  - Unauthenticated visitors can view the posts and comments
-    - Every action requires a logged in user, except for viewing posts
+  - Create, edit and delete actions require a logged in user
-    - Only the same user can edit/delete a post who created it
+  - Only the same user can edit/delete an item who created it
   - Users with ADMIN role can edit/delete anything

 ### You can try it out here (Hosted on Microsoft Azure)